ahsan-aziz/Buffer-Overflow/README.md

 # Buffer Overflow With an Example

 To understand Buffer Overflow we need to uderstand the memory layout of the program.
-When we run a typical C program, it gets loaded into the memory (RAM) and gets divided into following five segments ([more here](http://www.cis.syr.edu/~wedu/seed/Book/book_sample_buffer.pdf)):
+When we run a typical C program, it gets loaded into the memory (RAM) and gets divided into following five segments:

 - **Text**: stores the executable code of the program.
 - **Initialized data**: stores static/global variables.